voschezang/coding-handbook/management/goals-planning-strategy.md

 <img src="../img/setting-goals.png" alt="seq-par-chain" style="width:80%;" />

+## Making Choices

+How to make choices.
+Be informed, open-minded and align expectations.

+**Be informed**

+- Know the range of choices that are available to a given situation.
+- Estimate the cost of each relevant option.
+    - Incl. the cost of doing nothing.
+- Estimate the consequences of each relevant option.

+In addition, evaluate the reliability and consistency of this information.

+- Consider the parties involved.
+E.g. stakeholders, users, customers employees.
+- Know who to contact to learn more.

+**Be comfortable**

+- Set a baseline choice or worst-case scenario.
+Accept that this may may be realized.
+- Update your expectations.

 ## Documentation

 > Use documentation to recall conversations rather than as an alternative for them.